OpenWIS/openwis-documentation/_minutes/2017-03-20-OpenWIS-Technical-Committee.md

                 6. BS - Could we compress the metadata?
                 7. NM - Yes, if both ends use the same protocol.
 But that's not really the problem, it's the handshakes etc. Sequential fetch-and-index is a clear design flaw.
                 8. JT - A typical GeoNetwork catalog would contain 200 metadata records, whereas we have tens of thousands.
                 9. DW - We raised this issue with GeoCat, but they didn't fix it.
 We don't want a harvest running for 5 days!
-We've checked memory and it look adequate.
+We've checked memory and it looks adequate.
 Strangely, the sync log appears to be the same as for a harvest, though a sync does run quicker.
-You don't get to set a data for a sync, just a time.
+You don't get to set a date for a sync, just a time.
 Also, in v3 you get more breakdown on what was added/deleted.
             3. NM - So for v5, the installation is fully automated, you just trigger it with one command.
 It is all done using Docker.
             4. JT - So, just referring back to slide 14; what you're calling the _private cloud_ is on public cloud infrastructure, it's private in the sense that you are controlling access.
 It's just a different instance of the same software.
 Also, you're deploying multiple instances of the same software because that is much easier to manage and maintain than having a single piece of software do multiple jobs; that would make the software too complex.
                 1. BS - Do users have to log in to 2 instances?